lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 #### inPosition

-This event publishes when the Azimuth, Elevation and CameraCableWrap systems are in the desiered position.
-See example bellow:
+This event publishes when the Azimuth, Elevation and CameraCableWrap systems are in the desired position.
+See example below:

 ``` plantuml
 @startjson